 To help maintain the sanity of our patients and our staff, we share this concept with our Mindful patients for educational purposes only.
+Mindful is NOT an emergency clinic.
 This blog is not medical advice nor does it list individual treatment options.
 Instead, the goal is to provide education about the levels of care inside the mental health system.

 Life is a lot right now.
 Between the pandemic, finances, work fatigue and the coming school stress, there are bound to be times when you feel overwhelmed and need more help.
 As an outpatient practice, we have strengths and shortcomings; after all, we’re human too.
 One of our weaknesses is that we can’t be all things to all people all the time.
 This is where terms and definitions are super important.
 “Outpatient” psychiatry generally means working with a patient that does not need psychiatric interventions (e.g. medication changes, therapy, coordination of care, etc) from their clinician more than once a week.
 To distinguish between “urgent” and “emergent”, keep in mind the phrase “threat to self or others.”
 Anything that creates a threat to self or others (self harm, suicide, hallucinations) is considered emergent.
 If this is you or your loved one, call 911 or go to the nearest ER as they are staffed to give immediate interventions.